eth4io/eth4io.github.io/_posts/2019-02-08-python-config-files-to-store-credentials-for-open-source-project.md

-a config file helps an open source project ignore the credentials which you probabaly don't want to push it to a public repository.
+A config file helps an open source project ignore the credentials which you probabaly don't want to push it to a public repository.

-`config.json`
+config.json

 ```json
 {